Mukojima Hyakkaen Garden

 Getting to Mukoujima Hyakkaen

-Take the Tobu Isesaki Line and get off at Higashi Mukojima station.
+From Tobu Asakusa station, take the Skytree Line and get off at Higashi Mukojima station.
 It is a 8-minute walk from the station.